 Geocoding Address Data

-Geocoding is when you have a set of addresses and you want to geolocate them so as to manipulate them in a GIS.
-Geocoding transforms tabular data into spatial data.
-Reverse Geocoding is when you begin with a set of geolocated points (coordinates) and use a tool to get the addresses of each point.
+Geocoding is a process by which addresses are given coordinate locations, thus allowing them to be manipulated in a GIS.
+In other words, geocoding transforms tabular data into spatial data.
+Reverse Geocoding is when you begin with a set of geolocated points (coordinates) and use a tool to get the street addresses of each point.
+This page will guide you through geocoding using the MMQGIS plugin.

 2 Install MMQGIS plugin from the Plugins Manager.
 You’ll see it adds an entire menu to the top of your screen.
 Take a look at different options.
 Choose Geocode CSV with Web Service.